Ostrzeżenie: *Prywatność dla tego produktu do nabycia osobno

 Co się może stać, jeśli coś pójdzie nie tak?

-First off, Nintendo does collect a fair amount of personal information.
+Just because Nintendo is cute and lovable, doesn't mean we can give them a pass for their privacy yucks.
+First, Nintendo does collect a fair amount of personal information.
 Things like name, email address, postal address, phone number, date of birth, country of residence, language, gender, device and advertising identifiers and other unique personal or online identifiers, location (with your consent), health information (with your consent), and lots of information about how and when and what games you play.

 Nintendo also says they can “receive information about you from other sources, including from other users of our services, and third-party services and organizations.”
 This worries us a bit because they say they can take this information they receive from third party sources and combine it with information they have about you and build an even bigger profile on you.
 And they say they can use that information to do things like offer you customized content, provide you with tailored advertising, and send you promotional materials from them or their affiliates and business partners (which could be a pretty good number of companies).
 So, Nintendo collects a good deal of personal information and says they can use and share that with third parties for targeted, interest-based advertising.
 None of this is great.
+Let’s try this again: we hope that Nintendo will stop collecting and combining information from third parties and that they’ll make ad targeting optional for all users.

-As for security, Nintendo did have a data breach in 2020 where 300,000 accounts were compromised and attackers gained access to users' personal information, including date of birth and email addresses.
+As for security, Nintendo did have a data breach back in 2020 where 300,000 accounts were compromised and attackers gained access to users' personal information, including date of birth and email addresses.
 That's not great.
 And early in 2022, Nintendo had to ask users to stop using their Wi-Fi USB Connector due to security concerns.

 So what’s the worst that could happen with your Nintendo Switch?
 Well, if you don’t set up two-factor authentication (please do this!), it’s possible someone could hack into your Nintendo account and buy a bunch of games at your expense.
 That could be costly and you don’t want that headache.
-Here’s hoping you set-up 2FA, lock down your Nintendo privacy settings and opt-out of as much data collection as you can, so you can sit back and enjoy some Mario Kart, Splatoon, or Sonic with your friends.
+Here’s hoping you set-up 2FA, lock down your Nintendo privacy settings and opt-out of as much data collection as you can, so you can sit back and enjoy some Mario Kart, Animal Crossing, or Sonic with your friends.

 Wskazówki, jak się chronić